ChrisTitusTech/website/content/posts/2020/change-wallpaper.md

 ### MacOS Usage

-You can run this anytime by typing in terminal `wallpaper-reddit`
+You can run this anytime by typing in terminal `wallpaper-reddit [subreddits]`
-Binaries are located at `/usr/local/bin/wallpaper-reddit` Config files are located at `~/.config/wallpaper-reddit`
+Binaries are located at `/usr/local/bin/wallpaper-reddit` Config files are located at `~/.config/wallpaper-reddit` Syntax Help `wallpaper-reddit --help`

 ### Running on macOS Startup